 At this step, you’re at the fun part of making animatics.

 What are animatics?
 They are a simple mock-up of how the film will roughly look.
 In our case, it could just be a video of our panels in sequence to give us an idea of how the story flows.

 You can start timing how the elements work together as they move.

 Step 5: Creating the Background Layout

 Now that we have a solid story and the animatics look good, we can start the video production.

 We can start with the background layout.

-You can get started drawing them in the right field size based off of your field-guides.
+You can get started drawing them in the right field size based on your field guides.